-The Company does not have any outstanding capital note obligations in its financial statements as of December 31, 2021.
+As of December 31, 2022, the Company does not have any outstanding capital note obligations.

-The Companies jointly entered into three revolving credit agreements.
+The Companies jointly entered into two revolving credit agreements.
 Borrowings under these unsecured lines of credit bear interest on a fixed or floating interest rate basis.

-The first facility for \$200,000 matured in June 2021 and was renewed until June 2022.
-The second facility for \$50,000 matured in October 2021 and was renewed until October 2022.
-As of December 31, 2021, the Company had no principal or accrued interest outstanding and accrued fees of \$1 under these facilities.
+The first facility for \$200,000 matured in June 2022 and was renewed until June 2023.
+The second facility for \$50,000 matured in October 2022 and was renewed until October 2023.
+As of December 31, 2022, the Company had no principal or accrued interest outstanding and accrued fees of \$50 under these facilities.